FusionAuth/fusionauth-quickstart-kotlin-android-native/TESTING.md

 The `setUp` test initialization includes the following steps:
 - Initializes `Intents`.
-- Sets up `uiAutomation` to interact with the system's UI.
+- Sets up `uiAutomation` to interact with the system UI.

 ### End-to-End Test (`e2eTest`)